After a hard day at work, coming back to an empty apartment seems like the worst-case scenario. Having a pet would certainly make that better, right?

 Can A Corgi Be A Vegetarian?

-No, a Corgi cannot be a vegetarian!
+Yes, a Corgi can be a vegetarian!
 We strongly advise feeding your Corgi a plant-based diet!

 The perfect balance for a Corgi is: